Lilyheart/agile-gitlabce/README.md

 - [ ] Change tick level of x axis if to many dates to display
 - [ ] [Update](https://getbootstrap.com/docs/4.1/components/input-group/) Input fields
 - [ ] Change to [OAuth](https://docs.gitlab.com/ee/api/oauth2.html)

+## To decide

+- [ ] Handle issues w/ spend and no estimate?
+- [ ] Handle issues w/ more spend than estimate?
+- [ ] Handle issues with spend dates outside of milestone

 ## Usage